RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Getting Started/installation/unity.md

   ]
 }
 [/block]
+# Unity Editor

+Running the Purchases SDK is unsupported in the Unity Editor at this time, and may result in `NullReferenceException: Object reference not set to an instance of an object` errors.
+Please build and run your app instead.

 # Proguard rules

 If you have enabled Minify in Unity, make sure to add these custom rules to your `Assets/Plugins/Android/proguard-user.txt` and enable the Custom Proguard File setting in Publishing Settings: